Terms & Conditions

 8. About cookies

-8.3 Cookies do not typically contain any information that personally identifies a user, but personal data that we store about you may be linked to the information stored in and obtained from cookies.
+8.3 Cookies do not typically contain any information that personally identifies a user.
+Still, personal data that we store about you may be linked to the information stored in and obtained from cookies.

 9. Cookies that we use